Council-owned high-rise - fire safety FAQs

 All our blocks of flats are checked on a regular basis and fire precaution work is carried out whenever required.
 High-rise flats are built to be fire-resistant and walls, ceilings and doors will hold back flames and smoke.

-East Sussex Fire & Rescue Services also carry out test simulations in council housing, and work together through the Housing Fire Health & Safety Board.
+East Sussex Fire & Rescue Service also carry out test simulations in council housing, and work together through the Housing Fire Health & Safety Board.

 More information on fire safety is available in our leaflet for tenants and leaseholders.